Playboi Carti (mixtape): Release and promotion

-Two lead singles were released prior to the mixtape's release; "Lookin" featuring Lil Uzi Vert released on March 9, 2017, and "Wokeuplikethis" featuring the same artist, released on March 10, 2017.
+Two lead singles were released prior to the mixtape's release; "Lookin" featuring Lil Uzi Vert was released on March 9, 2017, and "Wokeuplikethis" featuring the same artist, released on March 10, 2017.
 On April 13, 2017, Carti revealed the official artwork and tracklist for the mixtape.
 The singles "Magnolia" and "Let It Go" were released on April 14, 2017, a few hours prior to the mixtape's release.
 Playboi Carti was released through AWGE and Interscope Records on April 14, 2017; it is Carti's major-label debut mixtape.

 "Magnolia" received a music video directed by Hidji Films on July 10, 2017.
 A music video was released for "Wokeuplikethis" directed by James "JMP" Pereira on August 9, 2017.
 A music video for "New Choppa" was released on August 31, 2017.
 To support the mixtape, Carti embarked on the Playboi Carti Tour during the summer of 2017, performing across various cities in North America.